Gravenstein Apples – Sonoma’s Other World-Famous Crop

 Gravs are typically available in late July to mid-August at Sonoma County’s farm and farmers markets, roadside produce stands, and grocery stores that feature local produce.
 This luscious fruit is also available at the Gravenstein Apple Fair, held in Sebastopol each August.

-This year, the festival is implementing several new eco-friendly practices.
+The festival has also implemented several new eco-friendly practices.
 For instance, all food waste will be given to local pig farmers to feed their pigs; re-usable metal silverware and real glasses will be used for food and beverages, and washed after the event; and all food will be served in compostable containers with easy-to-find labeled compost bins distributed throughout the event.
+In 2022, the Gravenstein Apple Fair earned the first-ever Green Resolution for events by Sonoma County Zero Waste, certifying the Apple Fair is 95% zero waste!

 A display of apples at the Gravenstein Apple Festival forms a big apple in Sonoma County